Fixed Points of Quantum Gravity and the Dimensionality of the UV Critical Surface: Renormalisation Group for Gravity

 The first and second variations of $X$ as defined in \eq{X} are given in App.~\ref{AppA}, see \eq{eqn:xvar1} and \eq{eqn:xvar2}.
 The variations of the Ricci scalar curvature can be found in \cite{Falls:2017lst,Percacci:2017fkn}, for example, and the Hessians $\overline{\Gamma}_k^{(2)}$ for $h^T h^T$ and $hh$ are given in App,~\ref{AppB}, see \eq{eqn:hessianhtht} and \eq{eqn:hessianhh}, respectively.

 To obtain the final form of the flow equation, we define dimensionless functions and parameters through \beq \eeq with dimensionless variables and fields given by $x = k^{-4} X$ and $r = k^{-2} R$, and calculate the traces using usual heat kernel techniques \cite{Avramidi:2000bm,Falls:2017lst,Kluth:2019vkg}.
 Owing to the optimised cutoff only a finite set of heat kernel coefficients is required.
 More recently, all heat kernel coefficients on spheres in any dimension have been derived \cite{Kluth:2019vkg}, which enables the use of more general cutoff functions.
 The resulting flow equation for general $(a, b, c)$, which is the main new result of this section, takes the form \bea \partial_t f + r \,\partial_t z =-4 f - 2 rz + (4a + b + \frac23 c) \,r^2 \,(f' + rz') + \frac{1}{24\pi}\, I [f, z;a,b,c] (r) \,. \eea Terms on the RHS arise due to the canonical scaling of fields and variables, and due to quantum fluctuations.
 The explicit form of the fluctuation integrals $ I [f, z;a,b,c] (r)$ is given in App.~\ref{sec:floweq}.
-Flow equations in the special cases $(a,b,c)=(1,0,0)$ or $(a,b,c)=(0,1,0)$ have been given previously in \cite{Falls:2014tra,Falls:2017lst,Falls:2018ylp}.
+It is worth pointing out that due to the freedom of an overall rescaling of all couplings, models with parameters $(a,b,c)$ are physically equivalent to models with parameters $(a',b',c')$, provided that $(a,b,c)=\lambda\cdot (a',b',c')$, and $\lambda\neq0$ a real number.
+We indicate this equivalence with the symbol ``$\simeq$''.
+Flow equations in the special cases $(a,b,c)\simeq (1,0,0)$ representing $f(R)$ gravity, or $(a,b,c)\simeq(0,1,0)$ representing certain types of higher order Ricci tensor interactions, have been given previously in \cite{Falls:2014tra,Falls:2017lst,Falls:2018ylp}.
 For a path integral representation of the theory for all scales, see \cite{Falls:2017lst}.

 We remark that \eqref{eqn:floweqngen2} is a coupled set of partial differential equations for two unknown functions $f$ and $z$.
 The flow is partly disentangled by projecting onto the even and odd parts with respect to background curvature, leading to \beq \eeq The representation \eq{FlowEvenOdd} is very convenient for numerical integrations of the flow.
 The flow equations \eq{eqn:floweqngen2} and \eq{FlowEvenOdd} are a central new result of this study.
 They are put to work for Riemann tensor interactions in the following sections.